ahron1/airbyte_docs/drafts/postgres_data_analysis/data_analysis_postgres_1.md

 This article uses a dataset about cancer statistics.
 This dataset is based on (U.S) government data and is available publicly (behind a free login wall) on [data.world](https://data.world/exercises/linear-regression-exercise-1/workspace/file?filename=cancer_reg.csv) (the author has no affiliation with the website).
 Kaggle also has many datasets freely available.

 The examples in this article are presented as hypothetical analyses performed on this dataset.
 It is strongly recommended to try out the examples while reading through the article.
-You have two ways to get the data - 1) download a database dump file or docker image with the preprocessed data, and 2) start from the raw CSV file and process it yourself.
+You have three ways to get the data - 1) download a database dump file with the preprocessed data, 2) use a docker image with PostgreSQL loaded with the preprocessed data, and 3) start from the raw CSV file and process it yourself.

-### Get the Data - Option 1
+### Option 1

-You can get the preprocessed data as an SQL dump file and import it into PostgreSQL.
-You can also download and run a docker image containing PostgreSQL with the database preloaded.

-#### Choice 1 - Database Dump File

 [Download the database dump file](https://github.com/ahron1/airbyte_docs/blob/main/drafts/postgres_data_analysis/cancer_db_dump.sql) - this is essentially a series of SQL commands to recreate the database.
 Move the dump file to a location the `postgres` user has access to.